wultra/powerauth-crypto/powerauth-docs/source/notes.md

 # Implementation Notes

+Following implementation notes use simplified Java code with definitions from the "Definitions" section or a simple pseudo-code to get the point across quicker.

 ## Used Cryptography

 A PowerAuth 2.0 key exchange mechanism is based on **ECDH** key exchange algorithm with **P256r1 curve**.
 Additionally, an **ECDSA** (more specifically, **SHA256withECDSA** algorighm) is used for signing data sent from the service provider using a provider's Master Private Key.
 After a successful key exchange, both client and server have a shared master secret and they establish a shared counter initialized on 0 (later on, each signature attempt increments this counter).
 The PowerAuth 2.0 signature is computed using data, shared master secret and counter using the **HMAC** algorithm.